Visas and Work Permits — 4 min

 Make payments in countries all over the world.

-So, to recap, here is Remote’s simple, five-step process for managing your Australian contractors:
+So, to recap, here is Remote’s simple, four-step process to manage your Australian contractors:

 Sign up for free and onboard your contractors